 On the day of the event, the participant follows the program they have set beforehand which reduces the risk of no-shows.
 Additionally, once on site, they’ll try to make the most of their trip by taking time to meet people of interest, especially during quieter times of the event.

-For digital events, participants attendance is not prepared in advance and is often shorter.
+For online events, participants attendance is not prepared in advance and is often shorter, so interactions will be harder.
 They go to the event at a given moment to soak up the content that interests them and don’t linger around.
 On average, participant’s appearance is much shorter than during face-to-face events.

 To meet this need for immediacy, networking and business meetings must be adapted on your online events.